 The Harbour is a marvellous asset to the town and slowly develops, an example is the Rocksalt Restaurant, which occupies the old ships chandlers building in the fish market.

 The outer harbour is still the home of the fishing fleet and an excellent place (or should I say plaice?) to buy fish or even a good old fashioned plate of fish & chips.
 The sunset view is taken from the Rocksalt Restaurant an added bonus to a lovely meal.

 Sculptures have sprung-up across Folkestone, Paloma Varga Weisz’s Five-Headed sculpture “Rug People” and Cornela Parker’s version of the Copenhagen ‘Little Mermaid’ being two examples.
 All positive examples of progress.

-Folkestone motto; which appeared to be pull it down, walk away and leave a void?
-Perhaps now there is a glimmer of hope as ever-so slowly green shoots of regeneration sprout.
+Folkestone motto; which previously, appeared to be pull it down, walk away and leave a void?
+Perhaps now a new Folkestone is beginning to appear as green shoots of regeneration sprout.

 Who remembers the Rotunda and the Boating Pool?
-All demolished over a decade ago to make way for redevelopment, hopefully now new life will emerge from this derelict site.
+All demolished long ago to make way for redevelopment, hopefully now new life will emerge from this derelict site.

 The only attraction over the last years on the Rotunda site is “Out of Tune Bell Artwork”

-Folkestone we are watching with anticipation and hopefully something special will emerge.
+Folkestone we are watching with anticipation and hopefully something special is emerging.

 If anyone has old Folkestone photos and would like to share them on this site or indeed comments all would be appreciated, subject to approval.